HURG-IIDX/Noteskin-Workshop-Cel-and-Metal/README.md

 There are a lot of arrow customization options (over 150!) including color sets for ITG, DDR note, DDR Vivid, RGB, and other color schemes seen on other various noteskins, most of which have several variationss for each color scheme.
 Every variation has a Cel and Metal version.
 By default the skins use the "ITG" arrow set.
 In the "previews" folder there are animated previews of every arrow option.
 There is also a "Color Swatches" folder in the previews folder which gives you a quickly browsable version pf each color scheme.

 This noteskin also supports lifts.
 There is a "Chrome" and "Spectrum" version of both Cel and Metal, these colors should be visually distinct for whataver arrow customization you use.
+By default, they come with the spectrum versions.
 Here is a preview of the lift animations:

 ![Lifts](https://github.com/user-attachments/assets/04ace0e4-159c-4b50-bd9a-866742187bd4)